mishadoff/mishadoff.github.io/_drafts/2017-08-29-data-structures.markdown

 }
 ```

-Binary Tree data is not very useful by itself.
+Binary Tree data structure is not very useful by itself.
 You can construct the tree, traverse it, search for specific element and that's all.

 Later we will see how advanced data structures reuse binary tree functionality to provide powerful features.